 Ron Brooks Motor Group recognised in the East Midlands 200 Fastest Growing Companies for 2023

+Mansfield motor dealership recognised in the East Midlands 200 fastest-growing companies for 2023

-A motor company, which has a branch in Mansfield, has been named one of the East Midlands 200 Fastest Growing Companies for 2023.
+A motor dealership with a branch in Mansfield, has been named one of the East Midlands 200 fastest growing companies.

 The report, constructed by Grant Thornton analyses the region's fastest-growing companies, bringing comprehensive insight into their financial performance and setting a benchmark for businesses to assess themselves.